veillette/physics-book/contents/ch10KinematicsOfRotationalMotion.md

 also be large.

 Kinematics is the description of motion.
-The **kinematics of rotational motion** {: class="term" #import-auto-id3025215} describes the relationships among rotation angle, angular velocity, angular acceleration, and
+The **kinematics of rotational motion** ** describes the relationships among rotation angle, angular velocity, angular acceleration, and

 time.
 Let us start by finding an equation relating $$ \omega $$, $$ \alpha $$,